-- SAT 10 Reading Comprehension Subtest For promotion students must score at or above the 45th percentile. - i-Ready For promotion students must score at or above the 50th percentile.
-Schools must use table-3 from the 2016 Norms to determine the student's percentile. - STAR Enterprise For promotion students must score at or above the 50th-percentile.
+- SAT 10 Reading Comprehension Subtest For promotion students must score at or above the 45th percentile. - STAR Enterprise For promotion students must score at or above the 50th percentile.

 Students who do not achieve the criterion score for promotion shall be referred to the Intervention Team to determine if the preponderance of evidence indicates that retention is warranted.
 Summer Reading Program attendance is expected for students who do not meet the criterion score.